mohammadRamahi99/network-security-labs/Host-Based-Security/Host-Based-Security/Lab-2-Active-Directory/README.md

-# Lab 2 – Active Directory Deployment & Identity Security
+# Lab 2 – Host-Based Security (Active Directory & Identity Management)

 ## Objective
 The objective of this lab was to deploy and secure a Windows Active Directory environment.